JHeirons/skycademy-guide/4-build.md

 This guide shows you how to assemble a RTTY and LoRa board stack using the [Pi In The Sky kit](https://store.uputronics.com/index.php?route=product/product&path=62&product_id=52).
 You'll need a crosshead screwdriver for assembly.

-When your kit arrives, check you have the components pictured below:
+When your kit arrives, check you have the components pictured below.
+You will also get a GPS antenna and battery pack in your kit (not pictured).

 ![Pi In The Sky Kit](4/stack1.jpg)

-You will also need (pics for Picamera, black dongle and battery pack)

 **Fig. 1.** Start by screwing 2 stand offs in to the A+ board.